blaregroup/parkexo/README.md

 # ParkExpo - A Better Way

-BlareGroup was born to make high quality enterprises solutions.
+ParkExpo was born to make high quality enterprises solutions.
 We will be the thinker and makers for your service.
 Dedicating our knowledge to create user-centric designs backed by our experience.

 ### Services